 Disciple Bible Study

 The Disciple program is a series of intensive, nine-month long studies of various sections of the Bible.
 Participants commit to daily reading and study and meet once a week to discuss their discoveries.
+Classes begin in early September and end in mid-May.
+Registration for 2020-2021 will begin in August.

 - Disciple I – an overview of the Old and New Testaments